-The qualification is made up of 3 units: Unit 1: Performing, Unit 2: Creating and Unit 3: Performing Arts in Practice.
+The qualification is made up of 3 units: Unit 1: Performing, Unit 2: Creating and Unit 3: Performing

+Arts in Practice.
 The units are all projects/coursework, there are no written exams.

-Unit 1: Performing Weighting You will learn the skills and techniques needed to produce a successful performation of an existing work.
-This unit can be completed through either drama or dance.
+1 Unit 1: Performing You will learn the skills and techniques needed to produce a successful performance 30% of an existing work.
+Internal This unit can be completed through either drama or dance.
 You will be assessed through project work (not exams) in response to a brief.
-You will produce documentation which outlines your research, a rehearsal plan, reflective journal which records the rehearsal process, and finally an evaluation of the performance.
-Your final performance will need to be between 3 to 6 minutes long. ance 30% Internal Unit 2: Creating You will gain, develop, and demonstrate knowledge and understanding of the sk and techniques needed to create and refine your own original piece of work.
-Your performance piece will be between 3 and 10 minutes long.
+You will produce documentation which outlines your research, a rehearsal plan, a reflective journal which records the rehearsal process, and finally an evaluation of the performance.
+Your final performance will need to be between 3 to 6 minutes long. · Unit 2: Creating You will gain, develop, and demonstrate knowledge and understanding of the skills 30% and techniques needed to create and refine your own original piece of work.
+Internal Your performance piece will be between 3 and 10 minutes long.
 This can either be a devised drama or dance choreography and can be done individually or as part of a group.
 You will produce documentation including an outline of your creative idea, a log which tracks the development of your creative idea, and an evaluation on the effectiveness of your creative idea.
-Internal Unit 3: Performing Arts in Practice This unit will be completed in Year 11.
-You will complete a series of tasks in response to an industry commission requiri you to propose an original creative work in response to a brief for an event.
-You will produce a practical example from your proposal and will pitch your proposal and small audience.
+Histor De Constant Adda to Decidio Unit 3: Performing Arts in Practice This unit will be completed in Year 11.
+40% You will complete a series of tasks in response to an industry commission requiring External you to propose an original creative work in response to a brief for an event.
+You will produce a practical example from your proposal and will pitch your proposal to a small audience.